 Mabank Counseling Connection

-The holidays can be hard for some people- if you are concerned that you or someone you know may be experiencing a mental health issue, it is important to act.
+As always, if you are concerned that you or someone you know may be experiencing a mental health issue, it is important to act.
 Start the conversation.
 Seek help from a trusted adult.
-A parent, a teacher, a counselor.
-A list of area Mental Health resources and hotlines can be found on our district counseling website under Counseling and Human Resources.
+A list of area Mental Health resources and hotlines can be found on our district counseling website under Counseling Resources.
 You are not alone.

 Coordinator of Counseling and Student Support

 Growing Value and Vision in Youth by Combating Isolation and Imparting Hope

 Recently, our secondary students had the opportunity to participate in Youth Equipped to Succeed’s Aim for Success program.
 Youth Equipped to Succeed believes strongly in connecting students to positive messages and healthy relationships that will help them navigate cultural pressures.
 Through their programming, students of all ages, backgrounds and circumstances are equipped with the knowledge, attitudes, and skills they need in order to achieve more healthy and successful futures.

 Mabank ISD is a Capturing Kids' Hearts District.
 CKH focuses on building relationships, accepting others’ ideas, and building on communication.
 This program is implemented to impact staff to student, student to student, and staff to staff relationships.
 Through CKH, staff and students learn and practice skills that they will use every day such as building meaningful relationships, using the EXCEL model to create a safe environment for learning, and using a social contract to develop a self-managing system for behavior and performance.

 About Capturing Kids' Hearts - Capturing Kids' Hearts